25 AEC Industry Insights from 2025 That Will Shape Firm Success in 2026

 21. Overhead Costs Are Everyone's Responsibility

-Most new employees don't realize their salary represents only 60-70% of their total cost when including benefits, software, office space, and support.
+Most new employees don't realize their salary represents only a percentage of their total cost when including benefits, software, office space, and support.
 This lack of financial literacy leads to wasteful behaviors that compound across organizations.
-Forward-thinking firms address this through financial literacy training, like "The Pathway to AEC Professional Success," that teaches business fundamentals.
+Forward-thinking firms get faster ROI on payroll investments.
+Attend our 2026 AEC Financial Management Workshop to get to positive cash flow faster.

 22. Building Models and Structure is Vital for Company Culture and Growth